LiviuCP/Matrix/README.md

 After building and running the tests for the Matrix library (see section 1.1) the required steps for successfully testing fraction matrixes are:

-1) Download (e.g. by using git clone) and build the Fractions repo: https://github.com/LiviuCP/Fractions.git
+1) Download (e.g. by using git clone) the Fractions repo: https://github.com/LiviuCP/Fractions.git.
+Switch to LegacyCode branch if your compiler does not support a standard higher than C++17.
+2) Build Fractions library
-2) Go to subdir Matrix/MatrixTests/OtherMatrixTypesTests and open CMakeLists.txt
+3) Go to subdir Matrix/MatrixTests/OtherMatrixTypesTests and open CMakeLists.txt
-3) Do the following changes:
+4) Do the following changes:
 - adjust the path of the Fractions include directory (FractionLib) by modifying: include_directories(../../../Fractions/FractionLib)
 - adjust the path of the Fractions library (built in step 1) by modifying: set_target_properties(fractionlib PROPERTIES IMPORTED_LOCATION ${CMAKE_CURRENT_BINARY_DIR}/../../../Fractions/FractionLib/libFractionLib.so)
 - modify the extension of the Fractions library file accordingly (check the Fractions build directory, subdir FractionLib): .so for Linux, .dylib for MacOS, etc. Please note the for Windows this library is built statically
 - set the CMake variable FRACTION_LIB_ENABLED to ON
-4) Build and run FractionMatrixTests
+5) Build and run FractionMatrixTests

 1.3.
 Running the Example application